 Understand the Risks of Body Piercing First

 - It is possible to receive/spread an infection if the piercing equipment hasn't been sterilized properly.
-NEVER get a piecing that wasn't sterilized first!
+Never get a piercing that wasn't sterilized first!

 - Infections caused by bacteria getting into the puncture of the piercing can happen later, even after the piercing has healed.
 Prevent this by cleaning your piercing and area at least twice a day.

-- You can have an allergic reaction to the certain kind of jewelry used.
-(More information on different types of jewelry listed below).
+- You can have an allergic reaction to the kind of jewelry used.
+(More information on different types of jewelry listed below.)

 Navel (Belly Button)